GenieFramework/Genie.jl/README.md

 ## Acknowledgements

 * Genie uses a multitude of packages that have been kindly contributed by the Julia community.
-* The awesome Genie logo was designed by Alvaro Casanova (www.yeahstyledg.com).
+* The awesome Genie logo was designed by Alvaro Casanova.